 Hattie Holden Edmonds

-Born in Sarratt, a sedate little village in Hertfordshire, I had a nineteenth century childhood what with the croquet lawn, the ponies and the Laura Ashley leg o'mutton sleeved dresses.
+Born in Sarratt, a sedate little village in Hertfordshire, I had an eighteenth century childhood what with the croquet lawn, the ponies and the Laura Ashley leg o'mutton sleeved dresses.
 A good strict boarding school with little white gloves worn in church on Sundays, was followed by Exeter University and studious amounts of cider.
 But it was only when I escaped to Berlin aged twenty to teach English for a year that life took a left turn.
 Shacking up in an old sewing machine factory in Kreuzberg, hanging round NIck Cave's bar in Neukölln, and spending any free cash at Kino Eiszeit (where I saw my first Wim Wenders and Jim Jarmusch films), I finally found my tribe.

 Four years later, after multiple bar jobs and a heck of a lot of beer, I landed a job as the London correspondent for the German pop magazine Bravo, interviewing pop stars from Mariah Carey, Lenny Kravitz and Oasis to Meatloaf, Iron Maiden and Take That.
 But however lucky I knew I was, somehow I still wasn't fulfilled.
-Like many people, I wanted to do something I was passionate about and which would hopefully make a smidgeon of a difference.
+Like lots of people, I wanted to do something I was passionate about and which would hopefully make a smidgeon of a difference.

 Eventually a friend sent me to a psychic to see if they'd be able to point me towards my passion (whatever that might be).
 According to Teresa Leong at the London College of Psychic Studies, I was going to write ‘funny’ books, which would have a spiritual theme and which would encourage more 'cynical souls' like me to open their minds.
 Yeah, right, I thought as I left.
 That was a waste of forty quid.